Dior: Expansion, and death of Christian Dior

+Dior's licensing strategy has been identified by fashion historians as an important development in the transformation of haute couture houses into modern luxury businesses, allowing fashion brands to extend their names into a wider range of consumer products while maintaining an association with couture.

 By the mid-1950s, the House of Dior operated a well-respected fashion empire.
 The first Dior boutique was established in 1954 at 9 Conduit Street.
 In honour of Princess Margaret and the Duchess of Marlborough, a Dior fashion show was held at the Blenheim Palace in 1954 as well.
 Christian Dior launched more highly successful fashion lines between the years of 1954 and 1957.
 However, none came as close to the profound effect of the New Look.
 Dior opened the Grande Boutique on the corner between Avenue Montaigne and Rue François Ier in 1955.
 The first Dior lipstick was also released in 1955.
 100,000 garments had been sold by the time of the company's 10th anniversary in 1956.
 Actress Ava Gardner had 14 dresses created for her in 1956 by Christian Dior for the Mark Robson film The Little Hut.

 Christian Dior appeared on the cover of Time dated 4 March 1957.
 The designer died from a third heart attack on 24 October 1957.
 The impact of Dior's creative fashion genius earned him recognition as one of history's greatest fashion figures.
 Kevin Almond for Contemporary Fashion wrote that "by the time Dior died his name had become synonymous with taste and luxury."

 Throughout his career, Christian Dior's designs were worn by notable figures such as First Lady Jacqueline Bouvier Kennedy, Elizabeth Taylor, Edith Piaf, and Rita Hayworth, Marlene Dietrich, Princess Margaret, and Jennifer Jones reflecting his influence across Hollywood and European high society.